choria-io/go-external/README.md

 }
 ```

-The `ctx` supplied to your function is set to timeout when `timeout` is reached, `collective` is the targeted sub collective, filter` is a normal Choria filter.
+The `ctx` supplied to your function is set to timeout when `timeout` is reached, `collective` is the targeted sub collective, `filter` is a normal Choria filter.
+Finally, options are options read from the CLI as `--do`.

 ## Agents
 ### Example